 And finally, there is a long coastline, about 2000 km, along the Persian Gulf and Oman Sea in the south of Iran with geological attractions and watersport centers.

 Plus to natural and cultural attractions of this ancient country, Iranian hospitality and kindness of people impress any tourist and visitor.
 Furthermore, Iran is relatively cheap and can be a good destination for your vacation.

 What about Iran Visa and Passport Stamp?

 Unfortunately, because of today’s United States’ one-sided sanctions against Iran, one might be worried about the Iran stamp in her/ his passport.
 The good news is that for entering Iran, you need no stamp/ label in your passport!

-The first thing you need to do is to fill out the Visa Request Form at least two days prior to your arrival in Iran.
-Once you arrive at one of the international airports of Iran, you should tell the immigration officer that you do not want an Iran stamp in your passport.
+The first thing you need to do is to fill out the Iran Visa Request Form at least two days prior to your arrival in Iran.
+Once you arrive at one of the international airports of Iran, you should tell the immigration officer that you do not want an Iran stamp on the passport.
 It is THAT easy; Now you have your stamp-free passport!

 Also, it is possible for most of the nations (except USA, UK, Canada, Colombia, Somalia, Bangladesh, Jordan, Iraq, Afghanistan, Pakistan, and India) to apply for a visa at the airport with no need to pre-application or filling out the Visa Request Forms prior to their arrival.
 But it is a time-taking process.
 So, it is highly recommended to apply for a visa before you come to Iran and collect your visa at the airport or even at an Iranian consulate.